Anywhere Mobility Studio Documentation

 The next step

-An editable control will only be shown as editable if the associated parameter has no value (there is no session parameter).
-The reason for this is that when the user has entered the value, there is no need to redefine the input.
-The framework will look for a next textbox control without a value and display that as editable on the client.
+An editable control only appears as editable when the associated parameter has no value (no session parameter exists).
+When the user enters a value, there is no need to re-enter it.
+The Framework looks for the next textbox control without a value and displays it as editable on the client.

 Stack

-In the stack every step in the process is stored with the record that was used and the table view that was applied on that record.
+The stack stores every activity in the process along with the record used and the table view applied to that record.

-The stack is used to recreate the mobile screen when the process was interrupted (for example because the connection to the server was lost, or the device went out of power) or to determine what the previous step was when navigating back through the process.
+The stack recreates the mobile page when the process is interrupted (for example, when the connection to the server is lost or the device loses power) or to determine the previous activity when navigating back through the process.

-When a button of type “Back” is used, by default the process will go back one step.
-But if a flow is defined for the activity with the back button, the process can go back several steps.
-This enables the user to go back to the menu in one click instead of having to go back each step until the user reaches the menu.
+When a user selects a button of type Back, the process goes back one activity by default.
+When a flow defines behaviour for the activity with the back button, the process can go back several activities.
+This lets the user return to the menu in one selection instead of navigating back activity by activity.

-When navigating back all the stack lines between the current step and the target step are deleted.
-The session parameter records associated with the stack records are also deleted, so all parameter values that were entered in the steps between the current and the target step are lost.
-Usually these values will have to be processed, using a document and/or post document processor, before the process is taken back.
+When navigating back, all stack lines between the current activity and the target activity delete.
+The session parameter records associated with those stack records also delete, so all parameter values entered in the activities between the current and target activity are lost.
+Typically, process these values using a document or post document processor before taking the process back.